 Malarial protection recommended: Yes

 Medical care: The nearest doctor is in Kariba, a few hours’ drive away.
-In case of an emergency, the nearest airstrip is 20 minutes from Kanga, which makes an emergency evacuation much quicker.
+The nearest airstrip is 20 minutes’ drive from Kanga, which makes an emergency evacuation much quicker.

 Dangerous animals: High Risk

 Security measures: There is a safe at reception.